 For ten years Dr. Myers was the Recording Secretary for the Revised Standard Version Bible Committee whose work culminated in the 1989 publication of the New Revised Standard Version of the Bible.
 His published work appears in scholarly journals and in the Anchor Bible Dictionary, a multi-volume reference work.
 He is also co-editor of and contributor to Biblical Theology: Problems and Prospects (Atlanta: Abingdon, 1995) and co-author with Donald L. Griggs of Mark’s Gospel from Scratch: The New Testament for Beginners (Louisville: Westminster John Knox, 2010).

 Dr. Myers, an ordained minister in the Presbyterian Church (USA), teaches and preaches regularly in local churches and at regional and national conferences.
 For the past six years he has also offered a weekly class entitled “Bible Discoveries” to some 50 convicted male felons at the Pennsylvania State Correctional Institution at Camp Hill.
 For his work in prison ministry Dr. Myers received SCI-Camp Hill’s “Volunteer of the Year Award” for 2010.

 Buz Myers is married to the Rev. Anne Kimrey Myers who is also a Presbyterian minister.
 Anne currently serves as the Spiritual Director of Homeland Hospice in Harrisburg, PA.
 Buz and Anne have two grown daughters.
-Their elder daughter Annabelle, a 2009 graduate of Gettysburg College, is married and teaches French at her alma mater, Camp Hill [PA] High School, while their younger daughter Charlotte, a 2010 graduate of Davidson [NC] College, is in medical school at Wake Forest University, is a resident in pathology Houston Methodist Medical Center.
+Their elder daughter Annabelle, a 2009 graduate of Gettysburg College, is married and teaches French at her alma mater, Camp Hill [PA] High School, while their younger daughter Charlotte, a 2010 graduate of Davidson [NC] College and a 2015 gradute of the medical school at Wake Forest University, is a resident in pathology Houston Methodist Medical Center.
 Buz and Anne live in Camp Hill, PA.